RenuSolanki/EasyABM.jl/docs/src/predator_prey.md

 run_model!(model, steps=100, step_rule = step_rule! )
 ```

+## Step 4: Visualisation

 In order to draw the model at a specific frame, say 4th, one can use `draw_frame(model, frame = 4, show_grid=true)`.
 If one wants to see the animation of the model run, it can be done as

 ```julia
 animate_sim(model, show_grid=true)